Josakko/DiscordReverseShell/README.md

     wallet - Get wallet information
-    keylogger - Enable keylogger -- WIP -- !cant be stopped, only thru reboot or shutdown! freeze <1/0> - Freeze all inputs from keyboard and mouse !quit - Exit session without deleting all the data !exit - Exit session and delete all data
+    keylogger - Enable keylogger -- WIP -- !cant be stopped, only thru reboot or shutdown! freeze <1/0> - Freeze all inputs from keyboard and mouse clone <path> - Clone the malware to the specified path, make sure to enter path whit name of the output file !quit - Exit session without deleting all the data !exit - Exit session and delete all data